vladciorica/IntroductionToRobotics/README.md

 Introduction to Robotics laboratory homeworks, taken in the 3rd year at the Faculty of Mathematics and Computer Science, University of Bucharest.
 We will discuss and learn about robotics using Arduino Uno.

-# Homework 1 - Light up and RGB led
+# Homework 1 - Light up a RGB led

 ## Components